 This course explores multiple issues in the field of international health using a multidisciplinary perspective, while including particular countries as examples.
 Students will be exposed to the perspective that human lives are affected by larger, societal level influences that often are beyond our immediate individual control.
 We will explore the ways in which structural level variables influence human health, including economic, historical, cultural, political and psychosocial factors.
 For example, we will see the role that war has played in the high rates of HIV/AIDS in Africa.
 Moreover, we will consider the influence of behavioral patterns on certain health outcomes.

 This course will introduce health and developmental issues pertaining to human geriatric populations, provide specific challenge areas for focusing on both problems and potential solutions, and highlight positive, recreational and self-actualizing activities and pursuits available to geriatric populations.

-This course is designed to examine the struggles in which persons with disabilities have been engaged and the barriers they have had to overcome as well as the barriers they continue to face in their quest to obtain the freedoms that persons without disabilities so freely enjoy.
-The following areas will be examined in some detail: disenfranchisement of persons with disabilities; attitudes toward persons with disabilities; Americans with Disabilities Act (ADA) and other legislative actions; disability rights movement; self-concept and self-esteem; role of family; and intervention strategies.
+This course is designed to examine the struggles in which persons with disabilities have been engaged and the barriers they have had to overcome, as well as the barriers they continue to face in their quest to obtain the freedoms that persons without disabilities so freely enjoy.
+The following areas will be examined in some detail: disenfranchisement of persons with disabilities, attitudes toward persons with disabilities, Americans with Disabilities Act (ADA) and other legislative actions, disability rights movement, self-concept and self-esteem, the role of family and intervention strategies.